alessiabardi/dh-ch-enrichment/README.md

 # How to run/stop the container
 In order to **start** the container, open Docker Engine, locate the Docker image you just built and run it by clicking the Play icon (►), having care of specifying the port `8889` in the proper field.
-You can also provide Docker with a name for the container, e.g., `kit-container`.
+You can also provide Docker with a name for the container, e.g., `dh-ch-container`.

 You can run the container from the Terminal too with the following command

 ```
-docker run --name kit-container -p 8889:8889 openaire-beginners-kit
+docker run --name dh-ch-container -p 8889:8889 openaire-beginners-kit
 ```

 In order to stop the container, head back to Docker Engine, locate the running container and click on the Stop icon (&#9632;) in order to stop it.